 - using and understanding body language and facial expressions, such as: knowing when someone is bored, being able to listen to and look at people when having a conversation, knowing how to take turns and to listen as well as talk, and knowing how close to stand next to someone.

-If you are concerned about any aspect of your child's speech, language and communication, please speak to his/her class teacher or Mrs Thomas.
+If you are concerned about any aspect of your child's speech, language and communication, please speak to his/her class teacher, Mrs Cavanagh or Miss Gilsenan.

 This poster below identifies milestones that primary aged children are likely to be at with their communication.

 There are many organisations and charities offering help and guidance for supporting children and young people with speech, language and communication needs.
 Please click on the images below to access their websites.

 At St Chad's, we have recently adopted 'Talk Boost' - a programme aimed at helping children improve their language and communication skills.
 Talk Boost supports language delayed children aged four - seven years, helping them to make progress with their language and communication skills.
 Talk Boost has been shown to accelerate children’s progress in language and communication by an average of 18 months after a 10-week intervention.

 All of our teaching staff have been specially trained to deliver Talk Boost.
 It is currently run by our teaching assistants as a targeted intervention for small groups of children three times a week for ten weeks.
 Each session draws on four activities that cover the key components of language: listening and attention; vocabulary; sentence building; storytelling and conversations.

 For all of our children taking part in the Talk Boost programme, we are pro-active in ensuring a strong home-school partnership.
 Parents are invited to attend sessions frequently so that learning in school and at home can be nurtured, supported, targeted and joined-up.